 You will barely have to shred the beef since you cut the meat into big chunks before cooking, but look at that amazing seasoned broth.

 TIP: DO NOT GET RID OF THE JUICES!
 You will want this for dipping your sandwich in!
-Oh Holy YUM!
-Best Au Jus EVER on the this planet!
+Oh, Holy YUM!
+Best Au Jus EVER on the planet!
 (That’s all I’m going to say about that!)

 Slice six deli hoagie rolls in half, from end to end, do not cut through the back.
 (You don’t want all the good stuff to fall out!)